Shelling kills 14 in Russia's city of Belgorod following Moscow's aerial attacks across Ukraine

 Russian drone strikes against Ukraine continued Saturday, with the General Staff of the Ukrainian Armed Forces reporting that 10 Iranian-made Shahed drones had been shot down across the Kherson, Khmelnytskyi, and Mykolaiv regions.

-Shelling also killed a 43-year-old man in Stepnohirsk, a town in Ukraine’s Zaporizhzhia region, Gov. Yuriy Malashko said on social media.
+Local officials reported that three people had been killed by Russian missiles: a 55-year-old man in the Kherson region, a 43-year-old man in Stepnohirsk, a town in Ukraine’s Zaporizhzhia region, and a 32-year-old in the Chernihiv region.

 On Friday, Moscow's forces launched 122 missiles and dozens of drones across Ukraine, an onslaught described by one air force official as the biggest aerial barrage of the war.